SPONDYLOEPIPHYSEAL DYSPLASIA

 Spondyloepiphyseal Dysplasia Symptoms

 An unusual discovery is a lack of growth before delivery.
 Childhood growth deficiencies result in children not reaching the same height as their friends.
-A child has short stature if their height is below that of someone their age and gender.
+A child has short stature if their height is below that of someone of their age and gender.
 Disproportionate refers to how far out from the body the arms can reach.
 A neck that is very short may also occur in those who are affected.
-The head, hands, and feet are all normal sizes.
+The head, hands, and feet are all of normal size.
 Final adult height typically falls between 2.8 and 4.2 feet.
 Affected individuals are prone to neck bone dislocations, back pain, and compression of the sciatic nerve (sciatica).
 Along the sciatic nerve, sciatica can produce pain, tingling, and numbness.
 Wide, barrel-shaped chests are typical.

 Ribs and the sternum, the breastbone, may also protrude.
 Clubfeet are more prevalent at birth in these children.
 Some people with the condition could have trouble straightening their limbs and legs.
 Along with spinal abnormalities, afflicted children may also have reduced muscle tone and muscle weakness, which may cause delays in their ability to walk.
 In some cases, affected children may exhibit an abnormal “toddler” gait.
-Children may experience gradual sensorineural hearing loss, in which the auditory nerve or the inner ear is damaged and improper sound vibration are transmitted to the brain occurs.
+Children may experience gradual sensorineural hearing loss, in which the auditory nerve or the inner ear is damaged and improper sound vibrations are transmitted to the brain.
 Even while IQ is often unaffected, some developmental milestones may take longer for these kids to reach.

 Spondyloepiphyseal Dysplasia Treatment